 What Is a Ring Dings?

 A Ring Dings is a moist, dense cake with a creamy, smooth filling covered in a thick, rich chocolate layer that was invented in 1958.
 Its cake is dry but soft with excellent crème.
 The outer chocolate coating is tasty but doesn’t give you the chocolatey goodness.
 It melts if held for too long in hand.

 Ring Dings cake has 180 calories: 9 g of fat (6g is saturated fat), 24g of carbs, and 17g of sugars (16g of which is added sugars).

-That means they’re loaded with fat and sugar, making them rather unhealthy for you.
-Besides, it’s highly processed and has low nutritional value.
+This means they’re loaded with fat and sugar, so they aren’t very good for you.
+Moreover, they’re highly processed and have low nutritional value.

-Just a serving of two Ring Dings cakes contains 50% of recommended maximum daily intake of saturated fat.
-Moreover, some contain trans-fats that aren’t good for your health.
+Just a serving of Ring Dings contains 50% of recommended maximum daily intake of saturated fat.

 Ring Dings were initially wrapped individually in foil but are now in cellophane.
 As a result, you’ll find eight individually wrapped cakes in one carton of Ring Dings.
 This is what they looked like during the 50s.